github-34/larareaction/README.md

     - max: 5
     - names: [ 1 => 'Freezing', 2 => 'Cold', 3 => 'Medium', 4 => 'Warm', 5 => 'Hot' ]
     - icons: [ 1 => 'freezing.png', 5 => 'hot.png' ]

+## Design Choices
+- Independence from rest of Laravel Application; [complete independence???]
+    - i) no interaction with eloquent [facade call only]
+    - ii) Use
+        - If app is part of standalone Laravel project, use one Facade call only
+        - If app is microservice, use rest routes only
+    - PRO:
+        - adding, removing, updating expressions is simpler in basic crud cases
+        - updates / changes to expression versions can't affect rest of app
+        - can create independent expressions microservice in architectures with different languages and frameworks
+        - Integration with Relational or NoSQL Databases simple
+        - Use of NoSQL DBS is simple; no changes to Facade
+    - CON: can't integrate with eloquent models and queries
+        - makes existing complex Eloquent queries in app a two/three-step process

 ## License